pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/process-journal.md

 In __Danaids__ every capture results in the captured piece reappearing on or near its original square, and that's it.

 So on with the show right?

+---

+# Basic feature complete, further design thoughts (Monday, 8 April 2019, 12:11PM)

+Not totally sure what I specifically since the last entry but I guess it's all in the commits.
+Importantly all the versions now have some kind of approximate, playable edition.
+Importantly, all of them are pretty much there conceptually, I think with the exception of Zeno which isn't feeling so good at the moment in many ways.

+A couple of thoughts

+- There's something mildly disappointing about handling check-mate?
+Unless maybe each one is pitched as "you just need to win one game to be released from Hades?" - a bit like the whole idea that you play chess with death to escape the underworld?
+(As in, Bill and Ted's Bogus Journey?)
+That might make the framing more satisfying.
+Can I guarantee no wins for white?
+(Sisyphus √ Prometheus √ Tantalus √ Zeno √ Danaids... hm.
+Only if I implement the idea that you capture the king only to have it respawn?
+Ha ha?
+It would be VERY hard to win given you can't capture any pieces?
+So hard I don't worry?)

+- Keeping a score counter would be funny.
+And the PGN can have 'White (Sisyphus vs. Black (Zeus) or whatever???)'
+Ya h a h a.

+- I definitely find myself worrying about whether this whole thing is just too chess?
+Like this is pretty inside baseball (chess) stuff that might be deeply, deeply unappealing to 99% of people?
+But on the other hand how much should I give a shit?
+0% you say?
+Oh ok.

+- Suspect each game probably needs a little intro to set the scene.
+Just that you need to win the game, who its against, what your crime was.

+- Maybe the menu can be framed in terms of matches?
+   - Sisyphus vs. Zeus
+   - Prometheus vs. Zeus
+   - Danaids vs. xxx etc...
+   - That's quite nice.

+- Okay that's some nice framing that makes me feel like the menu system will look less god awful.

+Next steps?

+- PGN
+- Fix broken shit
+- Mobile?
+- Menu system
+- la la